Related Articles:

 If you are using your nice classical instrument as a temporary 'electric' stand in here and there, than you will most likely want to go with a temporary violin pickup that can attach to your violin without any modifications to the instrument itself.

 The Band Violin Pickup System is a fairly affordable violin pickup that is soft on your violin and wraps right around the body of the instrument.
 It is easy to put on and take off.
 As with all violin pickups, you will have to play around a bit and find the spot on the violin that works the best.
-The Band has the option of plugging right into an amplifier.
-If you are worried about damaging your violin at allddsddssaa \ by attaching a sound system, you may want to consider The Band.
+The Band has the option of plugging right into an amplifier, or using a preamp.
+If you are worried about damaging your violin at by attaching a pickup, you may want to consider The Band.

 When looking for something on a budget the Schatten Dualie-Outside'R External Pickup w/Jack might just fit the bill.
 It will plug right into your amp with no need for preamp and works decently well.
 The best part...you can usually find them for around $50.00.
-A quick and affordable solution.
+A quick and affordable solution, or atleast something to have on hand as backup in an emergency.

 ATM350 Instrument Condenser